TerrorSquad/ansible-post-installation/README.md

 - USERNAME - defined in `defaults/main.yaml` - can be overridden
 - `-K` - flag used to ask for root password

+## What's installed
+### ZSH and antigen with sane defaults
+### Development software
+- curl
+- git
+- vim
+- terminator
+- redshift
+- redshift-gtk
+- nodejs 12
+- code
+- gitkraken
+- postman
+- python-pip
+---
+### General use software
+- variety
+- flameshot
+- bleachbit
+- skype
+- firefox
+- mailspring
+- vlc
+- rescuetime
+- viber
+- tixati
+- unified remote
+---
+### Thermal optimization software
+- undervolt
+- tlp
+> It's going to undevolt the core, cache and gpu to `-130mv`, create a service file and start the service, which will undervolt the cpu on boot after a 2 minute delay
+> 130mv works on Dell XPS 15 9570 - it may not work on another system

+> Look into your specific CPU and laptop model to see how much undervolting your cpu can support.
+You can also edit the _undervolt.timer_ file to specify exactll when do you want undervolting to take place (default is 2 minutes after boot)
+ ---
+### Fonts
+- hack
+- hack nerd font
+- roboto